dimi309/clunker/README.md

 	git submodule init
 	git submodule update

-The program runs successfully on Windows and MacOS.

 On Linux, the WINIT_UNIX_BACKEND environment variable has to be set to "x11".
 Otherwise winit may launch using wayland, making winit's xlib_window() and xcb_connection() window